thiagobruch/amazon_shopping_list_scrape/README.md

     data_template:
       name: "{{ trigger.json.name }}"
 ```
+8 - Change the mode from Single to Parallel:
+8.1 - Click on the three dots on the top right of the screen
+8.2 - Click on Change Mode
+8.3 - Select "Parallel" and click on Change Mode
-8 - Click on Save
+9 - Click on Save

 Once you have the information above, you can use two methods:<BR>
 1 - Docker Image alredy built<BR>